 The assessment of significant increase in credit risk ("SICR") and the calculation of ECL both consider forward-looking information.
 The future impact of macroeconomic assumptions is assessed by reviewing historical information.
 The Company, together with CCMI (a related party), has historical data for over five years, and during this period, management has observed the impact of changes in macroeconomic variables on the receivables.
 Assumptions monitored include unemployment rates, interest rates and used car prices.
 The historical performance of these assumptions allows the Company to build its sensitivity tolerance.
 The Company integrates assessment of SICR using lifetime probability of default ("PD") and forward-looking macroeconomic assumptions in computing the ECL calculation.
-Based on historical information and sensitivity analyses, macroeconomic assumptions do not have a significant impact on ECL and share an equal magnitude to the calculation given its insignificancy.
-Notwithstanding the impact, at each measurement date, the Company considers current available industry data and adjustments to the ECL will be made if there is an indication the assumptions are likely to move beyond the range of tolerance.
+Based on historical information and sensitivity analyses, generally, macroeconomic assumptions do not have a significant impact on ECL.
+Notwithstanding the impact, at each measurement date, the Company considers current available relevant macroeconomic assumptions, industry data, and adjustments to the ECL will be made if there is an indication the assumptions are likely to move beyond the range of tolerance.
 The estimation and application of assumptions requires significant judgment.